1919 Auburn Tigers football team: At Georgia Tech

 In John Heisman's last game as Georgia Tech head coach, Auburn gave Tech its first loss to an SIAA school in five years (since Auburn won in 1914) by a 14–7 score.
 Fatty Warren proved the star of the game.

 The first touchdown of the game was made by Jack McDonough.
 Judy Harlan later fell on his own punt for a safety.
 In the third quarter, Warren blocked a Dewey Scarboro punt and Sloan recovered the ball and ran it 35 yards for a touchdown.
 Warren "waddled" for a 40-yard touchdown off a Jimmy Brewster fumble for the 14–7 victory.
-Zelda Sayre sent captain Pete Bonner a telegram after the win, it read: "Shooting a seven, aren’t we awfully proud of the boys, give them my love—knew we could."
-She signed it "Zelder Sayre."
+Zelda Sayre sent captain Pete Bonner a telegram after the win, it read: "Shooting a seven, aren't we awfully proud of the boys, give them my love—knew we could."
+She signed it "Zelder Sayre".

 The starting lineup was Ollinger (left end), P. Bonner (left tackle), Sloan (left guard), Caton (center), Rogers (right guard), Warren (right tackle), Pruitt (right end), Trapp (quarterback), Stubbs (left halfback), Howard (right halfback), Shirling (fullback).

-Postseason
+SIAA title

 For defeating Tech and due to charges of professionalism aimed at undefeated Centre, Auburn was SIAA champion.
 Fuzzy Woodruff recalls "Auburn claimed it.
 "We defeated Tech" said Auburn.
 "Yes, but we defeated you" said Vanderbilt.
-"Yes", said Alabama, "but Tech, Tulane ,and Tennessee took your measure.
+"Yes", said Alabama, "but Tech, Tulane, and Tennessee took your measure.
 We defeated Georgia Tech, who tied Tulane, so we are champions...The newspapers, however, more or less generally supported the claim of Auburn..."